 Take the friction out of payments

-You must use the Google Payment API for purchases within your instant app if you do not already have the user's payment information on file.
-Any new or replacement payment information for a given user must be collected using the Google Payment API.
+You must use the Google Payment API for purchases within your instant app if those purchases are not supported by Google Play In-app Billing and you do not have the user's payment information on file.
+You must collect any new or replacement payment information for a user using the Google Payment API.

 If you implement the Google Payment API in your instant app, you can also offer purely offline payments, like cash on delivery, or store gift cards in your instant app.

 Links to third-party offerings and content can open in a Chrome custom tab